sundalei/devops-directive-kubernetes-course/02-technology-overview/README.md

 - **Node:** A "node" is a computer/server.
 Multiple nodes are joined together to form a "cluster".
 - **Control Plane:** A subset of nodes in the cluster dedicated to performing system tasks.
 Nodes that are part of the control plane are referred to as "control plane nodes".
-- **Data Plane:** A subset of nodes in the cluster dedicated to running user worklods.
+- **Data Plane:** A subset of nodes in the cluster dedicated to running user workloads.
 Nodes that are part of the data plane are referred to as "worker nodes".

 ![control-and-data-planes](readme-assets/control-and-data-planes.jpg)